 When the time comes to depart, you will need printed copies of most of the documents you submitted to show to the airline flying you to Thailand.
-This includes your QR code, RT-PCR test results, insurance document, Test & Go booking.
+This includes your Thailand Pass QR code, insurance document, Test & Go booking.
 These will be checked when you first check in for your flight and could be checked again before the final leg to Thailand.
 If you are changing airlines enroute, say to start on United and change to ANA in Tokyo, the second airline will want to re-verify your documents to enter Thailand, so it is a good idea to visit the transfer desk or get to the gate a bit early to allow time for a doc check before boarding.

-If you have a Thailand Pass, they will want your passport, QR code (on mobile device or printed), PCR test and TM6 form.
+Upon arriving at the processing area in the airport, you will sit in the blue chairs and wait for a staff member to come check your documents.
+They will want to see your passport, QR code (on mobile device or printed), Test & Go booking and TM6 form.
 Once they check, then you proceed to a Thailand Pass counter, where they scan your QR and update your record with your data.

 Once you are done with these, you proceed to the Immigration area and get stamped into the country.
 From there go claim your bags (these two steps are basically the same as always have been).
 But from here the paths vary a bit depending on airport.

 At Phuket, you will have your PCR swab done at the airport before proceeding to your hotel shuttle.
 I believe Samui also does the PCR test at the airport before proceeding to your hotel.